Alyssa Parten, MS, CSCS

 About Me

 Over the past decade, my involvement in Exercise Science has spanned both my academic and professional career.
 After earning my Bachelor of Science in Exercise and Sport Science with a minor in Nutrition from the University of Alabama, I spent five years establishing myself as a human movement specialist and strength coach.
-Seeking to deepen my knowledge and education, I pursued a dual Master’s in Applied Exercise Science from Concordia University.
+Seeking to deepen my knowledge and education, I pursued a dual Master’s degree in applied Exercise Science from Concordia University Chicago.
 It was during this time that I discovered my passion for educating the public about the benefits of exercise, creating new knowledge through research, and seeking opportunities for service amongst my colleagues to advance our field.
-This passion led me to apply to the doctoral program in Exercise Science and Health Promotion at the University of North Alabama, where I currently conduct research under the guidance of Dr. Hunter Waldman.
+This passion led me to apply to the doctoral program in Exercise Science and Health Promotion at the University of North Alabama, where I conducted research under the guidance of Dr. Hunter Waldman.
 My research focuses on the effects of resistance training on cardiometabolic health and performance, specifically in trained females.
 I am excited about the potential of this research to advance our understanding of exercise science and improve the lives of those who benefit from our work.

 Professional Philosophy